 In brief, internalise costs that have been externalised regularly and mercilessly at the expense of natural and societal well-being; and effectively re-regulate the disastrously de-regulated playground of the free enterprise–especially but not exclusively of the virtual type–whose only known freedom is that which cages every possible aspect of reality into the life-blind logic of profit-making.

 Will anyone undergo this cure?
 History will tell.
-And history is full of surprises.
+The past is known or, at least, it should not be forgotten: by way of poetic license granted by decades of financial deregulation, “2008” rhymes with “1929”.
+What happened after 1929?
+As some clever graffiti on a wall near my home in Italy did state crudely but concisely: “The bourgeois bitch makes fascist puppies”; all that she needs are a severe crisis and the stubborn refusal to take the medication outlined in this sketch of mine.
+Yet history does not have to repeat itself.
+If anything, it is full of surprises.
 Who would have ever thought, for example, that little furry animals could outlive giant dinosaurs and become the first species ever capable of destroying the ecological structures that allow them to live!

 Speculators may do no harm as bubbles on a steady stream of enterprise.
 But the position is serious when enterprise becomes the bubble on a whirlpool of speculation.